IrisDynamics/orcaSDK_tutorials/README.md

 These tutorials may rely on each other for prior knowledge.
 If a tutorial is dependent on having completed another tutorial first, it will provide a link to it under a "Prerequisites" header.
 Because of this, you can navigate the tutorials in any order you wish.
 A single exception to this is every tutorial will have expected you to complete [Tutorial 01: HelloWorld and ReadPosition](./Tutorials/01_HelloWorld_ReadPosition/01_ReadPosition.md).
 Because of this, Tutorial 01 will never be included in the Prerequisites section of another tutorial, because it is an implicit prerequisite.

-## If using pyorcasdk
+### If using pyorcasdk

-If you're using the python bindings version of this library, pyorcasdk, then this tutorial suite is still applicable to you.
+If you're using the python bindings version of this library then this tutorial suite is still applicable to you.
 The structure of a program which interacts with either orcaSDK or pyorcasdk is equivalent.
 Because of this, we recommend still reading the writeups for each tutorial.
 As you read a tutorial, in that tutorial's folder there is a python source file, main.py, which contains the Python equivalents of the final result.
 Please refer to that file if the C++ code blocks are too confusing.

 ---